mohanmca/MohanLearningGround/src/main/md/Mind/motivational_quotes_videos.md

 Inwardly humble and outwardly unbendable - Sri Yukteswar “Softer than the flower, where kindness is concerned; stronger than the thunder, where principles are at stake.” - Sri Yukteswar
 As soon as the devotee is willing to go even to the ends of the earth for spiritual enlightenment, his guru appears near-by.
+By a number of means—by prayer, by will power, by yoga meditation, by consultation with saints, by use of astrological bangles—the adverse effects of past wrongs can be minimized or nullified.

 ## Advices
 * “Destroy wrong desires now; otherwise they will follow you after the astral body is torn from its physical casing.
 Even when the flesh is weak, the mind should be constantly resistant.
 If temptation assails you with cruel force, overcome it by impersonal analysis and indomitable will.
 Every natural passion can be mastered."